Dentalcow/Envirobadge/Journal.md

 After collecting footprints and files for all the currently selected parts, I began to connect parts together.
 It was at this point that I ran into my first issue, the microphone outputs an i2s stream which isn't supported by the C3 microcontroller.
 This led to the decision of switching to an analogue microphone.

 https://jlcpcb.com/partdetail/TDKInvenSense-INMP404ACEZR7/C3171789

+Scratch that!
+About 5 mins after decising to go with an analogue mic, the cost and complexity hit a limit and I have now decided to re-scope and not include a microhone for environmental noise detection.
+Don't worry, I have left in plenty of feature bloat none the less.